Multifamily

 The Guild North Hollywood

-I thereby built out the following visual identity directions in accordance with the conceptual directions detailed in the above deck.
+I then built out the following visual identity directions in accordance with the conceptual directions detailed in the above deck.

 Visual Identity Directions